leosartaj/thinkstats/README.rst

 README
 ******
-My journey with Think Stats by Allen B. Downey
+Playground for Think Stats by Allen B. Downey